 - Sprinkle sliced almonds over avocado toast, salads, and soups for a bit of crunch.
 Bonus: They’re loaded with fiber and protein, so they’ll keep you energized throughout the day.

-- Canned chickpeas are one of the most versatile and shelf-stable ingredients around.
+- Canned garbanzo beans are one of the most versatile and shelf-stable ingredients around.
 All you need to do is drain them, add sliced tomatoes, a little olive oil, some salt and pepper, and sprinkle feta or goat cheese on top for a Mediterranean bean salad.

 - Microwavable quinoa and brown rice is always clutch.
-You’re just seconds away from fluffy, perfectly cooked grains that are wholesome enough on their own, but taste great when paired with half an avocado and a splash of coconut aminos.
+You’re just seconds away from fluffy, perfectly cooked grains that are wholesome enough on their own, but taste great when paired with half an avocado and a splash of coconut amino sauce.

 - A few condiments are totally necessary to have on hand even when you do remember to bring lunch.
 Olive oil, vinegar, Maldon salt, and a favorite hot sauce are our go-to add-ins.